The Unique Styles and Techniques of Famous Writers

 Bertolt Brecht and Epic Theatre

-• Historification: By setting contemporary issues in past historical contexts, Brecht aimed to expose the socio-economic forces shaping human behavior, thus encouraging viewers to not only understand but also question their societal structures.
+• Historification: Moreover, by setting contemporary issues in historical contexts, Brecht highlighted socio-economic forces shaping human behavior.
+Urging audiences to question societal structures.

 Ernest Hemingway and the Iceberg Theory

 Ernest Hemingway, an American novelist and short story writer, was famous for his economical and understated style, which has had a strong influence on 20th-century fiction.
-His approach is often referred to as the “Iceberg Theory” or “Theory of Omission.”
+His approach is famous as the “Iceberg Theory” or “Theory of Omission.”

 • Iceberg Theory: Hemingway believed that just as the majority of an iceberg is underwater and invisible, the true strength of a story lies in what is not said.
 He argued that the omitted parts strengthen the story and make it more powerful, as the reader has to engage actively with the narrative to infer the underlying themes and emotions.